 US job additions in December

-For January, economists expect the unemployment rate to remain steady at 3.9%, which is still close to the 50-year low.
+For December, economists are expecting the unemployment rate to remain steady at 3.7%, which is already the lowest since 1969.
+A level of 3.7% as expected by economists should be consistent with the Fed’s gradual rate hike (BND) scenario.
 If the rate comes in at this level, it shouldn’t have much of an impact on markets (SPY) (VTI).

-The market shouldn’t be too concerned about unemployment data, which are already running at a multiyear low.
-A slight uptick in the unemployment level due to the increased labor force participation rate would be positive for the economy (VOO).
+The market shouldn’t be too concerned about unemployment data, which is already running at a multiyear low.
+In fact, a slight uptick in the unemployment level due to the increased labor force participation rate would be positive for the economy (IVV).
 The increase would imply that people who stopped actively looking for jobs are entering the job market again.